vit3k/tonex_controller/protocol.md

 7e
 ```

-Tonex ONE responds with a long message that was not yet analized.
+Tonex ONE responds with a long message that was not yet analized (it is a message based on 1.1.4 firmwawe.
+Probably needs updating to match 1.2.* version with FX).
 ```
 b9 03
     81 04 03